SaiSugunSegu/dex_sugun_ws/src/dex_solution/README.md

 ## Methodology:
 ### Step 1: Transform Global Waypoints into Local Robot frame
 - Find the Closest Pose Upper Bound to create a Local Cost Map.
-- Transform the near part of the global plan into the robot's frame of reference.
+- Transform the nearest section of the global path into the robot's frame of reference.
 - Path Pruning: Remove the portion of the global plan that we've already passed.

 ### Step 2: Finding Lookahead Point